nr23730/singularity-docker/README.md

 You can use singularity like you would with a real installation.
 You just type `singularity` and your desired commands in the command line.

-Be aware that only your current working directory will be available in singularity.
+Be aware that only your current working directory will be available in singularity and execution will be limited to noninteractive mode.

 ### Examples